folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm in my feelings when I slide, I mean" > Slide

-* Within the context Kendrick’s lyrics “slide” is usually slang for the act of killing someone.
+* Within the context of Kendrick’s lyrics, “slide” is usually slang for the act of killing someone.

   * *I said, tell me who you loyal to
   Is it anybody that you would lie for?